mrdotan/apicv10/instructions/Lab0/index.md

 3. For the Address, enter `smtp-relay.sendinblue.com`
 	Port, enter `587`
 	Authenticate user, enter `apic.vest@gmail.com`
-	Authenticate password will be provided by the instructor. as shown below.
+	Authenticate password will be provided by the instructor as shown below.

 	![](images/email_configuration.png)